-Just because you pay your influencer, it does not mean you own them nor that you know best.
-If that’s the stance you adopt, your influencer partnership is likely to be extremely short-lived.
+Just because you pay an influencer, that doesn’t mean you own them or that you know what’s best.
+If that’s the stance you adopt, your influencer partnerships are likely to be extremely short-lived.

 Ignoring the law

-Sponsored posts must be labeled as such.
-Failing to do this can land your business and your influencer in very hot water.
+You must make sure that a sponsored post is labeled as such.
+Failing to disclose can land your business and the influencer in very hot water.

 Rushing the creative process

-Influencer content is so much more than snapping a selfie with your product in the background (at least, the GOOD influencer content is).
+Influencer content is so much more than snapping a selfie with your product in the background (at least GOOD influencer content is).
 Getting the photo or video just right can take time, and we assure you, it’s time well-spent.
-Give your influencer the space they need to get the job done well.
+Give influencers the space they need to get the job done well.

-Short deadlines or rushing when you brief your influencer is likely to lead to low-quality results and spell disaster for your campaign.
+Short deadlines or rushing when you brief an influencer is likely to lead to low-quality results which could spell disaster for your campaign.

 Failing to be authentic

 People follow influencers because they’re interested in their lifestyles, talents, and skills.
-They don’t expect their influencer to suddenly start pushing a product at the cost of all their other messages.
+They don’t expect an influencer they follow to suddenly start pushing a product at the cost of all their other messages.

 If a surfer stops posting surfing videos, for example, and only posts about your surfboard wax for a week, followers will quickly lose interest.
 Similarly, if you expect the influencer to change their tone, words), style, or aesthetic to fit in with your brand, you’ve either got the wrong influencer or you’re expecting too much.